IBM-Cloud/todo-apps/java/README.md

 Then open your favorite browser and navigate to http://localhost:8080.

+## Swagger doc
+You can access the swaggerdoc of the APIs at http://localhost:8080/api/swagger.json or http://localhost:8080/api/swagger.yaml

+To use the swagger doc for swagger-codegen, change the `host` `your_host:your_port` and the `schemes` to point to your server

 ## Deploying The App To Bluemix
 You can deploy to Bluemix using the cf command line interface, or the cloudfoundry maven plugin.
 ### Deploy using cf cli